+From the charts we can see that although the general tendency is that all 6 attributes have positive correlation with the level of happiness, they distribute differently among countries, their alignment and influence on the happiness level also varies greatly.

-One of the interesting insights that can be derived from this plot is regarding the level of freedom a given country’s people have.
-In fact, this visual would suggest that if the country leaders and policy makers want to make a very happy country, as is evidenced in top 20, policy makers need to give people freedom.
-Additionally, there’s a strong correlation between high level of freedom and high level of happiness; after top 20, there is no specific pattern.
+Several interesting insights can be derived from the aggregate level based on these charts.
+For example, in terms of the level of freedom a given country’s people have, if the country leaders and policy makers want to make a very happy country, as is evidenced in top 20, policy makers need to give people high level of freedom; after top 20, there is no specific pattern.
 For examples in some countries seen below the top 20, we see less clustering and positive correlation in the data as it pertains to happiness and levels of freed.
 Said differently these countries don’t give citizens much freedom, yet people can have relatively high happiness level.

-Our team will explore further details regarding our recommendation to increase freedom levels in the conclusions and future work section.
-[INSERT SCREENSHOT OF DUAL AXIS SCATTERPLOT]
+Another example, the happiest countries are those that, interestingly, don’t exhibit high level of generosity.
+In fact, the most generous countries are the lower 1/3 in terms of their happiness level.

+If looking at trust, you will find that most in countries people don’t trust the government, but in those that the people actually trust the government, their happiness level tend to be very high.

+If looking at the bottom right quadrat, we find out almost all attributes have some data points.
+This implies that neither of these attributes alone can make a happy country and happy people.
+This is especially true with freedom.
+The only exception is GDP per capita, which seems to indicate that as long as the economy is good, the people can’t be too unhappy.
+Economy also exhibits the most aligned trend with happiness with the least variance, which means generally speaking, the wealthier, the happier.

 The second data exploration technique that our team utilized was the heatmap.
 The heatmap is a useful visual aid in simply allowing the consumer of the information to quickly glean insights for countries and regions rather than sifting through a large data set.
 It also has the dual purpose of allowing the individual to quickly familiarize themselves with the area of the world highlighted.
 As we have derived in class and our study of spatial statistics, the ability to visualize data and models superimposed with their basic social landmarks and geographic context is invaluable.
 As such we attempted to create that effect in our dashboard in the following way.